7 Holiday Movie Recommendations to Watch This Holiday Season From SAF Staff

 "Love is actually all round!"

 "These movies hold a special place in my heart because my brother and I watched them every year growing up.
-Obviously Tim Allen does an AMAZING job, but the reason these movies are so great is because they bring our childhood imaginations to life in a way that’s magical and funny.
+Obviously, Tim Allen does an AMAZING job, but the reason these movies are so great is that they bring our childhood imaginations to life in a way that’s magical and funny.
 The 3rd movie in the series is the best, so I guess you’ll just have to watch them all."

 "My favorite holiday movie is The Santa Clause.
 I have many great memories as a kid watching this movie every Christmas Eve with my family.
 We used to watch it every year in anticipation of Santa coming.
-Now that I am older, I keep the tradition alive by watching it every year because it is still makes me laugh."
+Now that I am older, I keep the tradition alive by watching it every year because it is still making me laugh."

-Anna, Elsa, Kristoff, Olaf and Sven leave Arendelle to travel to an ancient, autumn-bound forest of an enchanted land.
+Anna, Elsa, Kristoff, Olaf and Sven leave Arendelle to travel to an ancient, autumn-bound forest in an enchanted land.
 They set out to find the origin of Elsa's powers in order to save their kingdom.